StealthChesnut/HA-FoxESS-Modbus/README.md

-The Wiki has a reference for the registers.
+The [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/Data-Register-Reference---H1-AC1) has a reference for the registers.